roninoss/create-expo-stack/contributing.md

 ### Directory structure

-The Expo Stack homepage and documentation source-code can be found in the `/www` and `/docs` directories, respectively.
-The create-expo-stack application can be found in the `/cli` directory.
+The rn.new homepage and documentation source-code can be found in the `/www` and `/docs` directories, respectively.
+The rn-new application can be found in the `/cli` directory.

 Install all the workspace dependencies with: `bun install` on the project root.